Skip to main content

 Cost Per Gallon Is the Real Metric

 Do not compare filter prices head-to-head.
 Compare cost per gallon of filtered water.
-A $30 Brita Elite filter that lasts 120 gallons costs $0.25/gallon.
-A $15 ZeroWater filter that lasts 20 gallons costs $0.75/gallon.
-The "cheap" filter is actually 3x more expensive to use.
+A Brita Elite filter that lasts 120 gallons works out to a fraction of a cent per ounce.
+A ZeroWater filter that lasts only 20 gallons costs roughly 3x more per gallon despite a lower sticker price.
+The "cheap" filter is actually far more expensive to use.
 We calculated cost-per-gallon for every product in this roundup.

 1. Amazon Basics Enhanced Replacement Water Filters (3-Pack) — Best Budget Replacement Filter